BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 `BribeCostBaselineMulti` - baseline multiplier for calculation of bribes; multiplied by the total cost (battlevalue) of the mercs you're trying to bribe.

-Dialogue.json consists of a Dictionary, where the KEYS are PersonalityAttributes you've decided to use for your merc factions.
+**RENAMED to MercDialogue.json**, consists of a Dictionary, where the KEYS are PersonalityAttributes you've decided to use for your merc factions.
 They can be literally whatever you want; there just needs to be a match between the PersonalityAttributes in mod.json and the KEYS in Dialogue.json.
 They also don't have to be all caps, but it looks official and important that way.
 Each VALUE is a list of something that I've decided to call a MercDialogueBucket.
 Because buckets are great.

-Example Dialogue.json:
+Example MercDialogue.json:
 ```
 {
 	"PROFESSIONAL": [